Writer Profile

 Tsubasa Nakamura

-As the representative of the volunteer group CARTIVATOR, I am developing a flying car with over 100 volunteer members, aiming to realize a demonstration of lighting the cauldron at the Tokyo Olympics opening ceremony.
-This activity began with the desire to "create a car for the next generation," and the support of the Juku has always been in the background.
+As the representative of the volunteer group CARTIVATOR, I am developing a flying car with over 100 volunteer members, aiming to demonstrate the lighting of the cauldron at the Tokyo Olympics opening ceremony.
+This activity began with my desire to "create a car for the next generation," and the support of the Juku has always been in the background.

 The catalyst for my activities was my childhood ambition to become an automotive engineer.
-To achieve this, I encountered an activity called "Student Formula" during my time as a student in the Faculty of Science and Technology.
+To realize this, I encountered an activity called "Student Formula" during my time as a student in the Faculty of Science and Technology.
 We built one racing car a year to compete, participating as a university club.
-Thanks to the support of club alumni and Juku alumni at sponsor companies, we were able to participate every year and improve our ranking.
+Thanks to the support of club alumni and sponsors who were Juku alumni, we were able to participate every year and improve our ranking.

 Afterward, I took a design position at Toyota Motor Corporation.
-Although my dream of becoming an engineer came true, there weren't many opportunities to engage in hands-on manufacturing, and planning an ideal car requires a long period of apprenticeship.
-Unable to suppress my desire to do it myself, I started CARTIVATOR outside of work.
+Although my dream of becoming an engineer came true, there weren't many opportunities to build things with my own hands, and planning an ideal car requires a long period of apprenticeship.
+Unable to suppress my desire to do it myself, I launched CARTIVATOR outside of work hours.
 While gathering teammates and refining new concepts, we arrived at the idea of a flying car and began developing a scale model out of our own pockets.

-The turning point came in 2017, three years after we started.
-Efforts such as speaking to company executives through the Mita-kai bore fruit, and as a result of receiving 45 million yen in sponsorship from the Toyota Group, we completed a full-scale prototype and conducted flight tests.
-Furthermore, to allow me to work on this during business hours, it was decided that joint research on the commercialization of flying cars would be conducted with Keio.
-However, while visiting the United States, the heart of aviation, I felt that we could not compete as we were, and I left the company in April 2018.
-I immediately started a business in the US, and while participating in aviation-related academic conferences, I witnessed that both aircraft development and air traffic control were quite advanced in the US.
+A turning point came in 2017, three years after we started.
+Efforts such as speaking to company executives through the Mita-kai bore fruit, and as a result of receiving 45 million yen in sponsorship from the Toyota Group, we succeeded in completing a full-scale prototype and conducting flight tests.
+Furthermore, to allow me to work on this during business hours, it was decided to conduct research on the commercialization of flying cars in collaboration with Keio.
+However, while visiting the United States—the heart of aviation—I felt that we could not compete as we were, and I left the company in April 2018.
+I immediately started a business in the US, and while participating in aviation-related academic conferences, I witnessed firsthand that both aircraft development and air traffic control were quite advanced in the US.
 I returned to Japan at the end of June and decided to devise a strategy while continuing as a researcher at Keio.

 *Affiliations and titles are as of the time of publication.